XiSHEN0220/ArtMiner/README.md

 ### Pair Discovery

 To launch discovery between a pair of images, please utilize the script in *discovery/pair_discovery.py*.
-A command example is given in *discovery/pair_discovery.sh*, user need to modify parameter *imagenetFeatPath* and/or *finetunePath*, then running with :
+One example of command is in *discovery/pair_discovery.sh* :
 ``` Bash
 cd discovery
 bash pair_discovery.sh
 ```

-The results of discovery between a pair of images :
+The results of discovery between the pair of images :

 |![](https://github.com/XiSHEN0220/ArtMiner/blob/master/discovery/toto1.png) | ![](https://github.com/XiSHEN0220/ArtMiner/blob/master/discovery/toto2.png)|
 |:---:|:---:|